 In August 1986, the property was joint ventured with Hecla Mining Company of Canada Ltd. ("Hecla").
 In 1988, earlier holes were re-assayed and 19 more holes were drilled into the Nechalacho Deposit, primarily in the southeast corner, to further test for yttrium and REE.
 However, in 1990, after completing this and considerable work on the T Zone, including some limited in-fill drilling, extensive metallurgical testing and conducting a marketing study on beryllium, Hecla withdrew from the project.
 In 1990, control of Highwood passed to Conwest Exploration Company Ltd. ("Conwest") until 1996, at which time Conwest divested itself of its mineral holdings.
-Mountain Minerals Company Ltd. ("Mountain"), a private company controlled by Royal Oak Mines Ltd. ("Royal Oak"), acquired the 34% controlling interest of Highwood.
+Mountain Minerals Company Ltd. ("Royal Oak"), acquired the 34% controlling interest of Highwood.